 Andranohobaka Village is in Ankarafantsika National Park, which contains one of the country’s five largest remaining fragments of dry deciduous primary forest.
 There are eight species of lemurs, 850 plant species, including the iconic baobab tree, and more than 140 bird species.
 The park is the only protected area where critically endangered mongoose lemurs are found.
 It is home to other endangered animals as well, including the Madagascar fish eagle, one of the rarest raptors in the world, and the fossa, Madagascar’s largest native carnivore.

-People damage the park by cutting trees to make charcoal or for for slash-and-burn agriculture, and by grazing livestock there.
+People cut trees in the park to make charcoal or to clear land for slash-and-burn agriculture, and graze livestock there.
 But the greatest damage comes from uncontrolled wildfires.
 In just two months in 2019, 3,200 acres of forest inside the park burned.